tibsys/MidiExpress/README.md

 ### Firmware

-Here comes a description of the firmware sub-project
+The firmware is designed to make the Arduino considered as a MIDI-USB device instead of a USB-Serial device.
+It is based on the project xxx of yyy.

 ### Software